Package, Sign, and Verify Charts

 keyserver.

-The verification phase can also be integrated into the regular helm commands we used so far.
-For example, to verify when we download a chart from the Internet, or when installing a chart, we just add the –verify parameter to our commands:
+The verification phase can also be integrated into the regular helm commands we have used.
+For example, to verify when we download a chart from the Internet or when installing a chart, we add the –verify parameter to our commands:

 helm pull --verify NAME_OF_CHART